ivanp7/archipelago/README.md

 * before an entry state (`prev_state` is null),
 * after an exit state (`next_state` is null).

-Transition function can provide a so-called transitional state which is immediately pushed to the stack, thus preceding the previous stack top.
+Transition function can provide a transitional state, which would precede the state from the stack top.

-Transition is hidden from state functions, which don't have any access to it.
-The same transition is used between any states and cannot be changed during finite state machine execution.
+Transition cannot be changed during FSM execution and is completely opaque and hidden from state functions.

 # Public API